DLiNa/dlina.github.io/_posts/2016-01-28-The-Facebook-of-German-Playwrights.md

 featured: false
 ---

 This short article is a follow-up to our last posting, ["The Birth & Death of German Playwrights"](/The-Birth-and-Death-of-German-Playwrights/).
 Plotting the birth and death places of our 178 authors onto a map was bringing us closer to understanding the character of our corpus which – [codenamed "Sydney"](/Introducing-DLINA-Corpus-15-07-Codename-Sydney/) – contains 465 German-language plays.
 But it didn't bring us close enough to understanding who the authors are.
-So let's build a gallery with their portraits, a [facebook](https://en.wikipedia.org/wiki/Face_book) of German playwrights, and let's do that automatically.
-We're relying on Wikidata again and, for each author, extract a link to their principal image which leads to their actual portrait file on Wikimedia Commons.
-We do this with nothing more than an XSLT transformation.
+So let's build a gallery with their portraits, **a [facebook](https://en.wikipedia.org/wiki/Face_book) of German playwrights**, so to speak, and let's do that automatically.

+We're relying on **Wikidata** again and, for each author, extract a link to their principal image which leads to the actual portrait file on Wikimedia Commons.
+We do this with nothing more than an **XSLT** transformation.
 Some simple BASH scripting was added to build the actual gallery for this post.
-The male and female silhouettes for authors who still lack an image on Commons [were designed by Ruth Reiche](http://blog.ruthreiche.de/profilbilder/) (thanks!).
+The male and female silhouettes for authors who still lack an image on Commons [were designed by our accomplice Ruth Reiche](http://blog.ruthreiche.de/profilbilder/) (thanks!).
 For some more details on how we did all this scroll down to the end of the gallery.
 And now without further ado, this is the gallery (click on an image to get to the source file on Commons):

 <div id="portraitgallery">
  <ul>